TerminatorJ/GNL_Scorer/README.md

 for item,result in enumerate(predict_result):
     print("the %dth result is : %s\n" % (item,result))
 ```
-in your shell/bash run your_script.py:
+In your shell/bash run your_script.py:
 ```Bash
 your_script.py AACCATGTGACTGTGCATGCTGTACGGCTC ACTCGTGACTGACTAGCTAGGGACTGGCTA
 ```
-note that: the sequence you input following the ".py" show have the length of 30, and the 26th-27th should be the "GG"
+Note that: the sequence you input following the ".py" show have the length of 30, and the 26th-27th should be the "GG"

-if your input is a file of fasta:
+If your input is a file of fasta:
 ```python
 from featurization import featurization import sys